kyma-project/kyma/docs/api-gateway-v2/08-01-exposesecure.md

   curl -ik https://lambda-proxy.$DOMAIN/lambda -H "Authorization: bearer $ACCESS_TOKEN_READ"
   ```

-This call returns a code `200` response.
-If you call the lambda function without a token, you get a code `401` response.
+This call returns the code `200` response.
+If you call the lambda function without a token, you get the code `401` response.
 If you call the lambda function with a token with the wrong scope, you get the code `403` response.

   </details>
 </div>